rstacruz/jekyll-template/README.md

 # gh-pages-base

-Reasonable starting point for a Jekyll site.
+Reasonable starting point for a Jekyll site on GitHub pages.

 <br>